pdf-raku/PDF-Grammar-raku/README.md

 ===========

 PDF documents as whole do not lend themselves to BNF style descriptions or grammars.
-There are ares where these can be very useful including:
+There are areas where these can be very useful including:

 (*) The overall file structure (headers, objects, cross reference tables and footers.